Professional Volunteering Opportunities in Physiotherapy, Cambodia

 What skills or qualifications do I need?

-If you have completed at least a degree in Physiotherapy then you are perfectly suited to this project.
+If you have at least a degree in Physiotherapy or a related subject then you will be suited for this project.

 Please contact us if you think your knowledge may be useful on this project but do not have the required qualifications.